fuzzylogicxx/fuzzylogic/posts/https:/javascript.info/async-await.md

 Notes:

 - `await` only works only inside `async` functions.
-- It’s used on things which return promises.
+- It’s used on things which return promises (e.g. `await fetch(url)`.
-- It makes JavaScript wait until that promise settles and returns its result.
+- It makes JavaScript _wait_ until that promise settles and returns its result.
 - It’s a more elegant syntax for getting a promise‘s result than `promise.then`.
 - If a promise resolves normally, then `await promise` returns the result.
 - But in case of a rejection, it throws the error, just as if there were a throw statement at that line.
--- (And throw will mean that execution of the current function will stop (the next statements won't be executed), and control will be passed to the first catch block in the call stack.
+- That throw will mean that execution of the current function will stop (the next statements won't be executed), and control will be passed to the first catch block in the call stack.
 If no catch block exists among caller functions, the program will terminate.
 - Wrapping an `await` in a `try...catch` is a nice pattern for including error handling.

 References: